EXCLUSIVE-Trump admin slams China's Huawei, halting shipments from Intel, others -sources

 Another $280 billion of license applications for goods and technology for Huawei still have not been processed, the source said, but now are more likely to be denied.

-Intel Corp has received licences from U.S. authorities to continue supplying certain products to Huawei Technologies, an Intel spokesman said in September last year.
+Intel has received licenses from U.S. authorities to continue supplying certain products to Huawei, an Intel spokesman said last September.

 An August rule said that products with 5G capabilities were likely to be rejected, but sales of less sophisticated technology would be decided on a case-by-case basis.